chandu2000711/Streamlit_Tutorial/README.md

 - Visualizations: Includes various plots to visualize data and model performance, including confusion matrix, feature importance, and more.
 - Media Upload: Users can upload and display images, videos, and audio files.

-Installation
-Clone this repository and install the required libraries: